Presentable Liberty: Gameplay and plot

 As the game progresses, each of the letter-writers, aside from Doctor Money, find themselves in increasingly distressing situations.
 Mr. Smiley, as the player finds out through an erroneously-sent letter, is being blackmailed by Doctor Money by holding his daughters as hostages.
 When Mr. Smiley's happy façade briefly cracks, Doctor Money sends a letter offering to replace him.
 Eventually, Mr. Smiley discovers that his daughters are already dead, and he decides to sell all of his organs to be able to buy the protagonist one final video game.
-When Salvador eventually returns to the city, he finds it abandoned, and attempts to visit the protagonist and break them out of jail.
-Charlotte offers to come visit the protagonist, or for the protagonist to visit her, but becomes doubtful that this will ever happen, and loses all hope, her letters ceasing with the final one being covered in blood.
+When Salvadore eventually returns to the city, he finds it abandoned, and attempts to visit the protagonist and break them out of jail.
+Charlotte offers to come visit the protagonist, or for the protagonist to visit her, but becomes doubtful that this will ever happen and loses all hope, with her final letter being covered in blood.
 Doctor Money, meanwhile, reveals that he is the creator of the virus.

-The finale of the game is marked with the first meaningful decision that the player can make; as Salvador enters the protagonist's prison, he finds that the building seems to have been retrofitted into a prison, and that the building lacks any stairs and the elevator is non-functional, making it impossible for him to get to the protagonist's cell.
-He decides to try to remotely unlock our cell door by sabotaging the building's generator.
-He is successful in this, though as Doctor Money informs the protagonist, Salvador was fatally electrocuted in the process.
+The finale of the game is marked with the first meaningful decision that the player can make; as Salvadore enters the protagonist's prison, he finds it lacks stairs nor a functioning elevator, making it impossible for him to reach the protagonist's cell.
+He decides to try to remotely unlock the player's cell door by sabotaging the building's generator, and succeeds, but is fatally electrocuted in the process.
 As the door is unlocked, Doctor Money urges the protagonist to stay inside their cell.

 If the player disobeys Doctor Money, they will find a discarded panel in a hallway of what appears to be a normal apartment complex surrounding their jail cell.
 The panel plugs into the wall of the cell, having an up and down arrow, revealing the cell to be the building's elevator.
 Pressing the down button, the player rapidly descends, eventually reaching ground level.
 As the player walks outside, they find Charlotte's bakery, where all that remains are bloodstains and a suicide note.
 After reading it, the game ends.

 If the player instead chooses to obey Doctor Money and stay within the cell, the building's generator will restart shortly after, and Doctor Money will be the only person remaining to send the protagonist notes.
-He explains that the protagonist is, themself, the cure to the virus, and he intends to sell their organs at an absurdly high price.
-After twelve days, the protagonist is greeted by a mysterious figure, presumably Doctor Money himself, dies, and the game ends.
+He explains that the protagonist themselves is the cure to the virus, and he intends to sell their organs at an absurdly high price.
+After twelve days, the protagonist is greeted by a mysterious figure, presumably Doctor Money himself, and dies, before the game ends.